No booking fees on the app

 Manchester to Birmingham train travel guide

-The train journey from Manchester to Birmingham combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Manchester, you can get to Birmingham in just 1h 30m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Manchester to Birmingham is efficient and offers a scenic and comfortable experience.
+With frequent departures from Manchester, you can reach Birmingham in just 1h 28m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking